Fox's Book of Martyrs

 dead, and by this means the Protestants escaped a most cruel persecution.
 The

-greatest credit, who add, that Queen Elizabeth settled a pension of forty
+historians of the greatest credit, who add, that Queen Elizabeth settled a

-pounds per annum upon the above mentioned Elizabeth Edmunds, for having thus
+pension of forty pounds per annum upon the above mentioned Elizabeth Edmunds,

 During